lmorchard/fireriver/README.md

 # Fireriver

-This is an experiment at building a magical River of news in Firefox that spies on your browsing habits to find feeds.
+This is an experiment at building a magical River of news in Firefox.

 It's probably not worth using right now, and is likely very horrible.